rizki4myp/Amiga-Kickstart-that-works-with-RetroArch/README.md

 # Amiga-Kickstart-that-works-with-RetroArch
 1) Extract the zip file
-2) Just placce each of them in "RetroArch\system"
+2) Just placce each of them into "RetroArch\system"